brownard/ShairportSharp/README.md

 Credits
 =======

-The source is based on the original Shairport code by James Laird which can be found at http://github.com/abrasive/shairport.
+The Airtunes source is based on the original Shairport code by James Laird which can be found at http://github.com/abrasive/shairport.

 The ALAC decoder is based on David Hammerton's implementation.